cleonte-voipfuture/robo-crusher/README.md

 - You cannot jump to occupied cells.
 - You cannot push walls.
 - You can stock up as much energy as you can obtain.
+- You can throw yourself in the scrapper box to skip impossible levels.